TeamPhoenix22/CMM_Challenge/README.md

 This helps patients save money on prescriptions, and also helps doctors to make an informed decision about medication costs when prescribing medications.

 ### The Dataset

 ### Our Approach

+The main phases of our project:

+ + **Data Exploration**: The data consists of around 14 million pharmacy data-billing claims simulated by CoverMyMeds.
+Researched insurance plans and explored factors impacting the variation of copayments with respect to the time of year, pharmacy and insurance plans.

+ + **Copay prediction**: Introduced new features by feature engineering and predicted copayments with an average 4% MAPE.

+ + **Formulary prediction**: Predicted formulary status of each medication on an insurance plan based on discount offered on each medication and rejection rates.

+ + **Medication clustering**: Clustered drugs based on similar rejection rates and copayment requirements on Type 1 and Type 2 insurance plans.
+Clustered drugs based on deductible and coinsurance for Type 3 insurance plans.

 ## Out-of-Pocket Payments
 ### Observations